Parking At Dublin Airport

 Their higher metabolism makes every minute count.
 Please offer sugar water asap, not store bought mix.
 The hummingbird expert for Clark County recently retired but hopefully someone new will become licensed and take on these special birds.
 After placing the bird into a ventilated and darkened cardboard box (with cool wet towel if during the hot summer), write us for additional guidance.

-UNUSUAL BIRDS INCLUDING LOONS, EAGLES, CRANES, ETC:
+UNUSUAL BIRDS INCLUDING LOONS, HERONS, PELICANS, CRANES, ETC:

 WILD RAPTOR IDENTIFICATION